DeeboyEdx/speech2input/README.md

 <details><summary>Read an additional brief Push2Run primer...</summary>
 <p>

-By this point, you will have an invocation keyword set up to indicate to your digital assistant to forward commands through your Pushbullet service which will be captured by Push2Run.
-In this readme's example scenarios, we will use the "tell my computer to ~" keywords (the default for both proposed routes) which colloquially just makes sense.
+By this point, your digital assistant should understand a certain invocation phrase to indicate to forward commands through your Pushbullet service which is then captured by Push2Run.
+In the following example scenarios, we'll use the invocation phrase "tell my computer to ~", the default for the Amazon Echo route, and which most colloquially makes sense.

 - `$` represents your variable.
 For example, let's say you've setup your Type card as below with "type $" as one of the entries in the 'Listen for' field...[^4]

     You say: "*tell my computer to* type **it is a lovely day period mark**"

-    main.py will receive: "-v **it is a lovely day period mark**" (-v being the verbatim flag) which it will then format the string nicely and simulate the key presses to type it out on your computer.  "**It is a lovely day.**"
+    `main.py` will receive: "-v **it is a lovely day period mark**" (-v being the verbatim flag) which it will then format the string nicely and simulate the key presses to type out "**It is a lovely day.**" on your computer.

 - within the "Listen for" field, the `*` is a throw-away catch-all.
 It's only purpose is for matching miscellaneous phrases, not for capturing text.
 For example...
   1. You say: "*tell my computer to* lower the gosh darn **volume to 20 percent**"